speechki-book/speechki-open-api/hermes/index.md

 To work with the API you need:
 - a **Customer** in Speechki CRM;
 - a Customer token to call Hermes REST API;
-- Prepare endpoint for WebHook.
+- Prepare an endpoint for WebHook which will be receiving requests from our side.

 ## Customer Token

 Customer's admin and manager can create the token.
 The token has no lifetime limit.
 For a token to be revoked it must be destroyed.

 Token helps us identify the current Customer and user.
-All of the actions that will be performed will be written to this user.
+All of the actions that will be performed with the token will be written under the user owning the token.

 HTTP Header — **Authorization**.